 The problem with running a home decor blog is the assumption of success.
 Everyone posts their ridiculously beautiful homes that seem to have been flawlessly executed (also, where is your clutter?
 WHERE?
 I can’t be the only one with mail left on the kitchen table.
 I want answers, damn it.)

-Let me tell you, I have failed at attempts to work on things I’ve seen from Pinterest or ideas I’ve had in my head to get the decor look I wanted.
+Let me tell you, I have failed at attempts to work on things I’ve seen on Pinterest or ideas I’ve had in my head to get the decor look I wanted.
 OH, how I have failed.
 I’ve never posted them because…well…they’re fails.
 But someone at Haven once told me that I should talk about them because it would take the pressure off others to feel like everything must be perfect.

 I’ll update these will full posts later on so you can see what I did, what went wrong, and what I’d fix (spoiler: I wouldn’t fix most of it, I just ended up moving on)